Historical Apoplexy · State Legislative Adaptations · Pennsylvania

 the remaining 75.7 cents allocated to processing,

-transportation, wholesale, retail, and food service markup.
+transportation, wholesale, retail, and food-service markup

-This figure is derived from the ENTIRE United States grocery
+2023] [VINTAGE: 2023].
+This figure is derived from the entire

-industry-wide structural markup, not a figure cherry-picked
+represents the industry-wide structural markup, not a figure

-from expensive retailers.
-Total United States food-at-home
+cherry-picked from expensive retailers.
+Total United States

-spending is approximately $1.09 trillion; production cost is
+food-at-home spending is approximately $1.09 trillion;

-approximately $213 to $327 billion.
-The difference of
+production cost is approximately $213 billion to $327 billion.

-approximately $496 billion represents markup above production
+The difference of approximately $496 billion represents

 (d) The cost to close the food insecurity gap for all 47.9